peers/peerjs/docs/api.md

 ### peer.connections

 A hash of all current connections with the current peer.
-Keys are ids and values are instances of `DataConnection`.
+Keys are ids and values are hashes of label => `DataConnection` pairs.

 ### peer.connect(id, [options])